Home > Choose What's Best

 Questions and Considerations When Choosing a Higher Education Program in Adult Education

-Like many people, you may have "fallen into" adult education and stayed becasue it is fulfilling to help learners and their families change their lives through litracy.
-You may already have extensive experience teaching basic skills or English language acquisition to adults.
-Or you may be new to adult education and are choosing to make a carer in the field.
-Whcihever the case, you might be wondering, "How important are higher education degrees and certificates in adult education, and what will one do for me?".
+Like many people, you may have "fallen into" adult education and stayed because it is fulfilling.
+You may already have extensive experience teaching basic skills or English language acquisition to adults or you may be new to adult education and are choosing to make a career in the field.
+Whichever the case, you might be wondering, "How important are higher education degrees and certificates in adult education, and what will one do for me?".

 This Portal will help you to further your professional development by finding higher education degree programs in adult education, including coursework in adult education for those who wish to maintain a K-12 endorsement.

 You have made a decision to investigate whether earning a higher education degree in adult education is for you.
 Terrific!
 So what kinds of questions should you be asking yourself?

 Consider the following questions as you plan to enhance your career in adult education.
 Then visit the higher education program’s website—or contact the program coordinator for the latest details.
 Information changes rapidly as programs add new specialty areas or expand their educational and networking opportunities.